-With the earliest Africans coming to shore in Virginia in 1619, the Commonwealth’s history is filled with important, complicated, and often painful stories, led by notable Black individuals that shaped Virginia as well as the entire United States.
+The Commonwealth’s history is filled with important, complicated, and often painful stories of notable Black individuals and communities that shaped Virginia as well as the entire United States.
 Visit a few of these powerful museums and historic sites to learn about Virginia’s nearly 400 years of Black history.

 Hampton University, Hampton

-Founded in 1868 as an educational institution for newly emancipated Black citizens, Hampton University is the site of six National Historic Landmarks, including the Emancipation Oak, the site where former slaves gathered to hear President Lincoln’s Emancipation Proclamation read for the first time in the area.
+Founded in 1868 as an educational institution for newly emancipated Black citizens, Hampton University is the site of six National Historic Landmarks, including the Emancipation Oak, where former enslaved people gathered to hear President Lincoln’s Emancipation Proclamation read for the first time in the area.

 Alexandria Black History Museum, Alexandria